 Since the Amchem decision, federal asbestos-disease lawsuits are handled as part of a multi-district litigation (MDL), which is a federal court proceeding that consolidates individual cases for pretrial purposes to save time and money.

 The U.S. District Court Eastern District of Pennsylvania oversees the mass tort, MDL No. 875, which has seen nearly 187,000 cases to date.
+Although mass torts are similar to class actions, mass torts treat each plaintiff’s case on its individual merits unlike class actions where plaintiffs file as one group with the same set of facts.

 After the pre-trial court proceedings are completed, the cases are then sent back to the original jurisdictions for trial.